Contributing Schools and Faculties

 All International Students enrolled in the program will be provided with an orientation to familiarise them with the rules, expectations, facilities and services offered by the University.
 Please visit http://www.newcastle.edu.au/students/international/student-support/ to find out more about the support services available to international students.

-Students who have impaired function in their hands or arms, or a audio/visual impairment will have difficulty pursuing this program.
+Students who have impaired function in their hands or arms, or an audio or visual impairment may have difficulty pursuing this program.
 It is highly advisable for any prospective student with such a disability to contact the Faculty to discuss the issue.

 Students with disabilities who require reasonable adjustments to undertake their program should contact the Disability Support Service before semester or early in the semester.
 Some adjustments need up to 4 weeks lead time to organise, so it is imperative that early contact is made.

 Please note: All students must fulfil the inherent requirements of the programs and courses they are undertaking.
 While reasonable adjustments can be made, these adjustments cannot compromise academic integrity.
-It is the student¿s responsibility to check all the requirements of courses, and consider the effects of any medical condition or disability on their ability to complete course requirements.
-Please visit http://www.newcastle.edu.au/service/disability/ for more info.
+It is the students responsibility to check all the requirements of courses, and consider the effects of any medical condition or disability on their ability to complete course requirements.
+Please visit http://www.newcastle.edu.au/service/disability/ for more information.

 The Bachelor of Nursing program includes 10 units of Electives and 10 units of Directed Courses.
 NURS2230 Clinical for International Nurses is available only to International Registered Nurses who enter the program with 80 units of credit and must be taken by International Registered Nurses as a Directed Course in Second Year.